-This journey began in 2011, where we happen to be setting up this event as the earthquake struck Japan.
+This journey began in 2011, where we happened to be setting up this event as the earthquake struck in Japan.
 The show was cancelled, however all involved insisted we see our shared vision through .

-One year on we've arrived with a grand plan to color the mountain from launch to landing, celebrate life and our love for Japan.
+One year on, we've arrived with a grand plan to colour the mountain from launch to landing and celebrate life and our love for Japan.

-In three days and two nights we set up our projectors, camera tracking and nifty iphone app. allowing the audience to interact with the visuals in real-time, the riders set off virtual trails and explosions as they approached and hit the ramp.
+In three days and two nights, we set up our projectors, camera tracking and nifty iPhone app allowing the audience to interact with the visuals in real-time.
+As the riders approached and hit the ramp, they set off virtual trails and explosions.

 Event night 3rd March 2012